russell-parrott/Standardized-Definition-of-AI-Governance/COMMERCIAL-LICENCE.md

-# COMMERCIAL IMPLEMENTATION LICENCE
+# COMMERCIAL USE LICENCE
-For the Standardized Definition of AI Governance and the Sovereign AI Governance Kit
+_For the Standardized Definition of AI Governance and the Sovereign AI Governance Kit_

-This licence is required for any organisation that **implements**, **operationalises**, or **relies on**:

-- the *Standardized Definition of AI Governance*, and/or
-- the *Sovereign AI Governance Kit* (Policy, User Guide, Tests, Metrics, Forms)

-These documents form **one unified governance system**.

-They are free to read under
+The governance system is free to read, download, study, teach, and use internally under
-**Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 (CC BY-NC-ND 4.0)**.
+**Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 (CC BY-NC-ND 4.0).**

-Implementation requires this licence.
+**Internal organisational use does not require a licence.**
+A licence is only required when the material is used commercially.

-This licence lifts the **non-commercial restriction** solely for authorised internal or professional use.
+This licence lifts the “NonCommercial” restriction solely for authorised commercial use.
 All other CC BY-NC-ND terms remain in force.

 ---

 ## 1. Scope of Licensed Material

-This licence covers the full Governance System:
+This licence covers commercial use of:

 - Standardized Definition of AI Governance
 - 25 Structural Tests